mlhartme/maven-dockerbuild-plugin/README.md

 passes 2048 to the `memory` Dockerfile argument.

-In addition, the plugin automatically assigns various types of arguments.
-Argument types are distinguished by their name prefix.
+In addition, the plugin automatically assigns various types of arguments, depending on their name prefix.
+E.g. pom arguments are arguments starting with `pom`.

 ### Artifact arguments

-Uee artifact arguments to add Maven artifacts the Docker build context.
+Use artifact arguments to add Maven artifacts the Docker build context.

 * `artifactWar` copies the war file into the build context and sets the argument to the respective path
-* `artifactJar` copies the jar file into the build context and sets the argument to ths respective path
+* `artifactJar` copies the jar file into the build context and sets the argument to the respective path

 ### Pom arguments